felixzrte/wang-charz/README.md

 - Character creation and management for Wrath & Glory RPG
 - Species, archetypes, talents, and wargear libraries
 - Psychic powers and ascension packages
-- Integration with Contentful CMS for homebrew content
 - Character PDF export
 - Bestiary and threat management